mpnally/Terrifically-Simple-JSON/README.md

 1. TS-JSON objects must be meaningful objects of the data model of the API.
 TS-JSON does not allow objects that are purely syntactic, or are technical features of the representation rather than the state of the resource.
-2. The name of a name/value pair must correspond to a property or relationship of the stte of the object.
+2. The name of a name/value pair must correspond to a property or relationship of the state of the object.
 3. The value of a name/value pair must be the value of the property referenced by the name.

 TS-JSON also defines two JSON properties, `_id` and `_isA`. `_id` is used to express the identity of an object. `_isA` is used to